nickredmark/ooth/packages/ooth/README.md

 `registerUniqueField(fieldId, fieldName)` registers a field that will be searchable across services.

+`getUserById` searches a user by id

-`getUserByUniqueField(fieldId, value)` searches a user by a field as registered across services.
+`getUserByUniqueField(fieldId, value)` searches a user by a field as registered with `registerUniqueField` across services.

+`getUserByFields(fields)` searches a user by the given fields, as scoped within the strategy name.

 `updateUser(_id, fields)` updates the given fields of a user, as scoped within the strategy name, i.e.
 `updateUser(_id, {email: 'newemail@example.com'})` from strategy `local` actually updates field `local.email`.

-`requireLogges`, `requireNotLogged`, `requireNotRegistered` are middleware that can be used with the `register[Passport]Method` functions.
+`requireLogged`, `requireNotLogged`, `requireNotRegistered`, `requireRegisteredWithThis` are middleware that can be used with the `register[Passport]Method` functions.